markh-de/KiVar/README.md

 ###### Examples

-> TODO
+As CCEs only specify an expression format and not a real Choice Expression Type, examples are provided in the sections ***TODO link*** (CBCE) and ***TODO link*** (CACE).

 #### Choice Expression Types

-The combination of the above two Expression Scopes and two Expression Formats allow for the following four Choice Expression Types discussed in the following sub-sections.
+The combination of the above two Expression Scopes and two Expression Formats results in the following four **Choice Expression Types** discussed in the following sub-sections.

 ##### Simple Base Choice Expressions